R&H Logo

 The Right Attorney Makes a Huge Difference

-Whether you are seeking recognition for your common law marriage or opposing such classification, it is crucial to present the strongest argument possible.
-Hiring a family law attorney experienced in common law marriage cases is your best option.
+Whether seeking recognition for your common-law marriage or opposing such a classification, it is crucial to present the strongest argument possible.
+Hiring a family law attorney experienced in common-law marriage cases is your best option.

 An experienced attorney will identify the key facts in your situation and build a compelling argument.
-They will assist you in preparing your case and guide you on the necessary documents to present in court.
-If a common law marriage is established, your attorney will ensure fair treatment throughout the process.
+They will assist you in preparing your case and guide you on the necessary documents and evidence that will be needed in court.
+If a common-law marriage is established, your attorney will ensure fair treatment throughout the process.

-If the court finds no common law marriage, your attorney will provide guidance on the next steps to take.
+If the court finds no evidence of a common-law marriage, your attorney will provide guidance on your next step.

 Let Us Help You

-If your potential common-law marriage has ended, it’s important to consult with a divorce attorney who can help you understand your rights.
-On the other hand, if you believe you are not in a common-law marriage, our family law attorneys will diligently protect your assets.
+If your potential common-law marriage has ended, and you’re looking to prove the legitimacy of your common-law marriage in Colorado, it’s crucial to consult with a divorce attorney who can help you understand your rights.
+Conversely, our family law attorneys will diligently protect your assets if you believe you are not in a common-law marriage.
 Call 303-688-0944 for a case assessment.